Yungblud: Influences

-Harrison cites rock, pop and hip hop artists such as Arctic Monkeys and Alex Turner, The Beatles, The Cure and Robert Smith, Nirvana, Avril Lavigne, the Clash, Soundgarden, My Chemical Romance, Marilyn Manson, Lady Gaga, Lorde, Post Malone, Kanye West, Eminem, and Katy Perry as influences.
+Yungblud cites rock, pop and hip hop artists such as Arctic Monkeys and Alex Turner, The Beatles, The Cure and Robert Smith, Nirvana, Avril Lavigne, the Clash, Soundgarden, My Chemical Romance, Marilyn Manson, Lady Gaga, Lorde, Post Malone, Kanye West, Eminem, and Katy Perry as influences.
+He also namechecked singers such as Freddie Mercury, Mick Jagger, Elton John, as well as the Sex Pistols, Chrissie Hynde and Siouxsie Sioux of Siouxsie and the Banshees.

+Yungblud also had a close friendship with mentor Ozzy Osbourne, calling Osbourne "the greatest of all time" after his death.

 Personal life

 Health issues

-In August 2018, YUNGBLUD tweeted that he suffers from insomnia.
+In August 2018, Yungblud tweeted that he has insomnia.
 In February 2020, he spoke to the Evening Standard and said that he had attempted suicide twice after going through a series of positive and negative events in his career.

 Relationships and sexuality

 He described himself as sexually fluid in an interview with Attitude in August 2019.
 In another interview with the magazine in December 2020, he described himself as pansexual and polyamorous.

 He was in a relationship with American singer Halsey for several months; she confirmed their break-up in October 2019.
 Almost a year later, on Jessie Ware's Table Manners podcast, in November 2020, Yungblud said that they broke up because they worked better as friends.

-Since July 2021, he has been dating American singer and fashion designer Jesse Jo Stark.
+Yungblud announced in June 2021 that he is dating American singer and fashion designer Jesse Jo Stark.